Charles C. Haight

 Charles Coolidge Haight (March 17, 1841 – February 9, 1917) was an American architect who practiced in New York City.
 He designed most of the buildings at Columbia College's now-demolished old campus on Madison Avenue, and designed numerous buildings at Yale University, many of which have survived (even though Yale's collegiate-gothic architecture is more often associated with the better known James Gamble Rogers).
 He designed the master plan and many of the buildings on the campus of the General Theological Seminary in Chelsea, New York, most of which have survived.
 Haight's architectural drawings and photographs are held in the Dept. of Drawings and Archives at the Avery Architectural and Fine Arts Library at Columbia University in New York City.

 Biography

-Haight was born at New York City on March 17, 1841, the son of the Rev. Benjamin I. Haight and his wife, Hetty Coolidge.
-He graduated from Columbia College in 1861, and studied law at Columbia until the outbreak of America's Civil War.
-In 1862, Haight enlisted at Baltimore with New York's Seventh Regiment, and then fought with the Thirty-first New York Volunteers.
+Haight was born in New York City on March 17, 1841, the son of the Rev. Benjamin I. Haight and his wife, Hetty Coolidge.
+He graduated from Columbia College in 1861, and studied law at Columbia until the outbreak of the American Civil War.
+In 1862, Haight enlisted in the Union Army with the 7th New York Militia, and then fought with the 31st New York Volunteers.
 In 1864, he was wounded during the Battle of the Wilderness, after which he retired from military service.
-After the war, Haight apprenticed with the architect Emlen T. Littell (1840–91) until 1867 when he opened his own office.
+After the war, Haight apprenticed with the architect Emlen T. Littell (1840–1891) until 1867 when he opened his own office.

 In 1865, Haight married Euphemia Kneeland (1842–1909), with whom he had four children.
 He died at his home in Garrison, New York in 1917.